 I’m Not Sure What To Do

-The best place to start any time you’re having trouble is directly with the classroom teacher.
+The next place to go any time you’re having trouble is directly with the classroom teacher.
 Emails are available for our staff by clicking on Classroom at the top, then selecting the appropriate grade level.
 When you click on a teacher’s photo, you’ll find their email as well as their bio.

 You can also use a variety of self-help documents for the most common problems.
 Click the link below to look at the Level 0 Support resources, including those self-help guides.
 It’s a great place to start!